If you can't find the answer to what you are trying to do here, please send us an email at heii@heiioncall.com. We're happy to help!

 In addition to continuing to ping the on-call individual you can optionally set one or more Escalation Strategies

 for each rotation.
-Escalation strategies can be set to alert someone else after a configurable amount of minutes if the primary on-call has not acknowledged the page.
+Escalation strategies define one or more secondary on-call individuals that will receive an alert after a configurable amount of time if the primary on-call has not acknowledged the page.

 You can can add escalation strategies by clicking on the Actions